RNA for Rare Diseases (RNA-4RD) project

 The RNA for Rare Disease (RNA-4RD) project is a national research initiative introducing ground-breaking RNA diagnostic testing into routine clinical practice across Australia.

-Led by Professor Sandra Cooper, this research project hopes to pave the way for comprehensive integration of RNA diagnostics into mainstream clinical practice to improve diagnoses of families living with rare genetic diseases or inherited cancer predisposition.
+Led by Professor Sandra Cooper, the RNA-4RD project hopes to pave the way for comprehensive integration of RNA diagnostics into mainstream clinical practice to improve diagnoses of families living with these rare genetic diseases or inherited cancer predisposition and revolutionise personalised health care options.

 title